 Questioning is a technique used by facilitators during workshops as an alternative method of presenting new information or to help move the process along.

-The only reason to use an intervention is to keep the group focussed and move the process along.
-If the group are struggling, then use some questions to guide them in the right direction.
-Only intervene in group discussion when it is necessary to interrupt negative behaviour which is obstructing progress.
+The only reason to use an intervention is to keep the group focused and move the process along.
+If the group is struggling, then use some questions to guide them in the right direction.
+Only intervene in group discussion when it is necessary to interrupt negative behaviour that is obstructing progress.

 You should be comfortable with conflict and encourage opinions to be expressed openly.
 Creative conflicts can be synergistic and lead to major breakthroughs and progress.